iconify/icon-finder/docs/core/actions.md

 Almost all actions are instant.
 They work by applying filters to data that is already available in the view, such as applying tags filter, changing page or filtering collections list.
 Therefore UI can and should run such action immediately when the value of input changes.

 Some actions are delayed.
 They require retrieving data from API, which can take anything from a few milliseconds to a few seconds, depending on the user's internet connection.
 Examples are global search, navigating to a collection.
-When applying such action from an input (such as global search form), UI should not run those actions immediately on the keyup event, instead, UI should wait for a user to click "Search" button.
+When applying such action from an input (such as global search form), UI should not run those actions immediately on the "keyup" event, instead, UI should wait for a user to click "Search" button.
 UI should also throttle those actions, not allowing a user to click it more than once every few seconds to prevent flooding API with requests.

 List of delayed actions: